-In any case, there is a biomechanical disadvantage.
 We are not all built the same.

 We can’t all be built the same for the back squat yet built differently when it’s time to be fitted for a suit, or when adjusting the car seat angle plus its proximity to the pedals plus its height.

 Ironically, these same critics will agree:

 #1.
 Long, “ape-like” arms (relative to the body height) are a big disadvantage in bench pressing.

 #2.
 Short, “T-rex” arms (relative to the body height) are a big disadvantage in the deadlift.

 #3.
 Long “spider” arms will kill anyone’s chance at excelling with Olympic-style weightlifting.

 Oddly, these critics slam the long femur excuse for a lousy back squat.

 The difference in bench press and back squat body proportions is this: